jamlamberti/gcc5-ci-example/README.md

 Click on add service and add Travis CI.
 Leave the User, Token and Domain fields blank and make sure the Active checkbox is selected.

-# Enabling CodeCov
+# Enabling Coveralls

-Sign into [https://codecov.io](https://codecov.io) with your Github Account then click on "Add a new repository".
-Select your repository and you should be good to go!
+Sign into [https://coveralls.io](https://coveralls.io) with your Github Account then click on Repos then click on Add Repo.
+Turn on your repository and you should be good to go!
 You do not need to do anything with the secret token.

 # Testing the Integration